scionproto/scion/doc/pqa-beaconing.md

-# Path Quality Aware Beaconing
+# Push-Based Path Quality Aware Beaconing

-This document ountlines the path quality aware beconing algorithm proposed by Ali and Adrian [1], and how it is implemented in the SCION codebase.
+This document ountlines the push-based path quality aware beconing algorithm proposed by Seyedali Tabaeiaghdaei and Ahad N. Zehmakan [1], and how it is implemented in the SCION codebase.
+The pull-based algorithm will be documented later.

-* Author(s): Silas Gyger
+* Author(s): Silas Gyger, Seyedali Tabaeiaghdaei
 * Status: draft
 * Last edited: 2021-12-xx